decisionpatterns/searchable/README.md

 # Introduction

 The 'searchable' package provides flexibile methods for subseting
-object by matching objects names using case (in)sensitivity, regular or fixed expressions.
-Searches uses the standard '[' operator and allows specification of default search behavior to either the search target (named object) and/or the search pattern.
+objects by matching their names using case (in)sensitivity, regular or fixed expressions.
+Searches uses the standard '[' operator and allows specification of a default (applied to the target) or ad hoc search behavior (applied to the search pattern).

 It was designed to make flexible, high performance dictionary and thesaurus structures.